2016-2017 CCC Graduate Fellows with Founder Mike Stegman, Former Executive Director Lucy Gorham and Director Roberto Quercia.

 The Center for Community Capital Fellowship Program supports a small group of interdisciplinary Carolina graduate students for one academic year through a program that includes mentorship, project work, and peer support.
 This program is meant to support UNC students with strong academic credentials and significant engagement with the university community.

 The program consists of three main parts.
-The first part consists of monthly group meetings, which will include guest speakers and discussions.
+The first part consists of regular group meetings, which will include guest speakers and discussions.
 Former speakers include Alexandra Sirota from the North Carolina Budget & Tax Center, Martin Eakes, Founder and CEO of Self-Help, Professor Jim Johnson from the Kenan-Flagler School of Business, and Dr. Mike Stegman, founder of the CCC.
 The second part, professional development and mentorship, will give Fellows access to CCC staff and professionals across North Carolina with whom CCC is connected to develop informal mentorship relationships and facilitate networking.
 The third program component is project work under the direction of a researcher at CCC, UNC, or one of CCC’s local partners such as Self-Help or the Center for Responsible Lending.

 Each Fellow will receive a stipend of $1500.